Your Cancer Care Team

 Genetic Counseling and Testing

 Genetic counselors are specially trained to assess your history, recommend and arrange for genetic testing, and advise you about steps you and your family can take to reduce your risk of developing cancer or increase the chance of finding it early.
-To learn more about genetic counseling at NewYork-Presbyterian Lawrence Hospital, call 914-787-3100.
+To learn more about genetic counseling at NewYork-Presbyterian Westchester (formerly Lawrence Hospital), call 914-787-3100.

 - During a session, the genetic counselor will carefully review your family history, including relatives who may have had cancer.